vs00007/Course-Info/README.md

 Besides the actual contents of the course, you will also learn
 * Python as a tool for visualisation
 * C
-* $\LaTeX$ : A scripting language, standard for writing research papers, and now your assignments.
+* $\LaTeX{}$ : A scripting language, standard for writing research papers, and now your assignments.

 ## $\color{Cerulean}{\text{Course Work}}$
 The work you are expected to do will mainly consist of the following